remblock/REMChain-Full-Node-Setup/README.md

 # REMChain-Full-Node-Setup - (Ubuntu 18.04)

-#### This script will help block producer setup their full node, by automating the entire process.
+#### This script will help block producers setup their full node, by automating the entire process.

 ***